jeppevammenkristensen/auto-spectre/README.md

 Decorate a class with the AutoSpectreForm attribute and then decorate the properties (must be settable) with a TextPrompt or SelectPrompt attribute.

-**NOTE** The `AskAttribute` has been marked as obsolete and split into `TextPromptAttribute` and `SelectPromptAttribute` to avoid having a lot of properties only relevant for one or another type of prompt.
+**NOTE** The `AskAttribute` that was marked as obsolete and split into `TextPromptAttribute` and `SelectPromptAttribute` to avoid having a lot of properties only relevant for one or another type of prompt, has been removed.

 ### Example input